-- As the role develops other responsibilities may include tasks such as preparing treatment proposals for clients, creating accurate work orders for approved treatments, creating invoices and updating records in Quickbooks, and generating post-treatment reports for completed projects.
+- As the role develops, other responsibilities may include tasks such as preparing treatment proposals for clients, creating accurate work orders for approved treatments, creating invoices and updating records in Quickbooks, and generating post-treatment reports for completed projects.

 - Bachelor’s degree required with a background in art history, curatorial studies, or fine art preferred.
 Knowledge of current practices in art conservation is a plus.
 Knowledge of archival framing is a plus.

 - This is a client-facing role, so the selected applicant must exhibit excellent communication skills and professionalism.

 - Willingness to adapt and take on new roles as needed is crucial.

 - Must be comfortable working in a fast-paced team environment and managing shifting priorities.

 - Must be willing to occasionally work in disaster response and triage situations, including in the evening and on weekends.

 - Excellent writing skills, grammar, and syntax are required.

 - Must have superb organizational and time management skills and a demonstrated ability to multi-task and work within strict deadlines.

 - Superior accuracy and attention to detail are required.